Vinicius-Silveira/DiamondHands/README.md

 ### 💎 "Diamond Hands $XEC"

-**The Philosophy**: Here the focus is on the immense pressure and time needed to forge true value.
+**The Philosophy:** Here the focus is on the immense pressure and time needed to forge true value.
 It’s the maximalism of geological force and market endurance.

-**The Concept**: A token that looks like it has been compressed by the weight of a thousand bear markets until it became indestructible.
+**The Concept:** A token that looks like it has been compressed by the weight of a thousand bear markets until it became indestructible.

 **Aesthetics**
 * **Sharp geometric facets** reflecting total market resilience.